HLR/HetSaul/saul-core/doc/CONCEPTUALSTRUCTURE.md

 ## Conceptual Structure

-Each Saul program is a general purpose Scala program in which Saul DSL provides a number of high level constructs to design application programs at a high level. high level and declaratively.
+Each Saul program is a general purpose Scala program in which Saul DSL high level constructs are used to design application programs.
-The provided constructs are design to enable programing for the following conceptual components of each application that uses learning and inference.
+The provided constructs are designed to enable declarative programing for the following conceptual components of each application that uses learning and inference.

 ### Data Model: